Marcão (footballer, born 1994): Early life

-Born in Tietê of São Paulo, he joined São Paulo FC youth team at the age of 12.
-However, Marcão, who was not interested in football, quit the sport after six months and turned to basketball.
-At the age of 17, he joined the Ituano FC Open Test and started playing football again.
+Born in Tietê, São Paulo, he joined the academy of São Paulo FC at the age of 12.
+However, Marcão was not interested in football, switching to basketball after six months.
+At the age of 17, he participated in a football match due to his friend's request, and actually, the match was a tryout for Ituano FC.
+He accidentally restarted his football career after receiving Ituano's offer.